 Clinicians as developers

 The EHR wave of health IT left out clinicians.
 EHR and IT vendors drove those early technology decisions.
 Now, with software eating the world, clinicians are acting like software developers and corporate innovators in helping to design and, in some cases, build new technology and technology-enabled services for their colleagues and their patients.
+Read more of my thoughts on clinicians as developers.

 The real cloud

 HIMSS 2018, the largest health technology conference on the planet, will for the first time see the behemoth booths of EHR vendors challenged by the equally massive booths of public cloud service providers like Amazon, Microsoft, and Google.
 This is the canary in the coalmine moment for healthcare, not just for the adoption of the real cloud over simple virtualization, but also in the fragmentation of infrastructure and services managed by third parties for healthcare delivery organizations.
+Learn more about the real cloud in healthcare.

 Beyond digital health hype

 Digital health has been hyped for a long time as a savior for healthcare.
 Unfortunately, healthcare is not that simple and no savior exists to untangle us from our current mess of a system.
 Technology, for technology’s sake, is not going to fix healthcare.
 While we’ve witnessed incredible enthusiasm around new technologies disrupting healthcare, we’re also now seeing some public failures, like the recent acquisition/fire sale of Practice Fusion, or the Castlight Health initial public offering hype and valuation assumptions compared to the market reality of today.
 Similar to EHRs, digital health now must prove it’s worth if it’s going to have sticking power.
+Find out more about getting beyond the digital hype.

 Blockchain to the rescue